ProfessorGram/updated/README.md

 ## User GUI Visibility

 ### By *Content Type*
-To control the display of Last updated information for an entire Content Type, visit:
+To control the display of Last updated information for an entire Content type, visit:

 **Administration > Structure > Content types**